• Disease Overview

 Diagnosis

 Advanced imaging techniques can include computerized tomography (CT) scanning and magnetic resonance imaging (MRI).
-During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.
-An MRI uses a magnetic field and radio waves to produce cross-sectional images of organs and bodily tissues, including the brain.
+During CT scanning, a computer and X-rays are used to create a film showing cross-sectional images of certain tissue structures.
+An MRI uses a magnetic field and radio waves to produce cross-sectional images of organs and bodily tissues including the brain.
 Individuals with COL4A1/A2-related disorders have characteristic patterns of brain disease when viewed under advanced imaging techniques.

-If individuals have muscle cramps, blood tests can reveal elevated levels creatine kinase, which is a muscle enzyme.
+If individuals have muscle cramps, blood tests can reveal elevated levels of creatine kinase, which is a muscle enzyme.
 When this enzyme is elevated, it is a sign of muscle damage.
 This is not specific to COL4A1/A2-related disorders and is a sign of many different types of muscle disease.
 Urine analysis to test for blood or excess protein can be used to evaluate renal function and identify if the kidneys might be affected.

 • < Previous section